elmeilgyahmed/AI-Developer-Task---Maid/README.md

 **On Spring App level**

-   1.Utilize Spring Data instead of JDBC to eliminate the need for native SQL and simplify code maintenance and readability.
+1.Utilize Spring Data JPA: Replace direct JDBC operations with Spring Data JPA repositories.
+Define an interface extending JpaRepository for each entity to perform CRUD operations.
+Spring Data JPA provides repository implementations at runtime.

-   2.Separate controllers from service functions to fully apply the design pattern, enhancing scalability and maintainability for future implementations.
-This approach             ensures a clear separation of concerns, where controllers handle HTTP requests and responses, while services encapsulate the business logic.
-This separation facilitates       easier testing, debugging, and future expansion of the application.
+2.Separate Controllers and Services: Create separate classes for controllers and services.
+Controllers handle HTTP requests and responses, while services contain the business logic.
+Use @Service annotation on service classes and @Autowired to inject services into controllers.

+3.Define Repository Interfaces: Create interfaces that extend JpaRepository for each entity.
+These interfaces define methods for common CRUD operations and can also include custom queries using Spring Data JPA's query methods or @Query annotations.